-Scott came to that conclusion on Tuesday after the Oklahoma Supreme Court ruled on Sequoyah's nearly year-long dispute with the Oklahoma Secondary School Activities Association.
-The state's high court ruled that the OSSAA ruled in a "arbitrary and capricious manner" by ruling that Sequoyah players violated Rule 9 of the organization's policies.
+Scott came to that conclusion on Tuesday after the Oklahoma Supreme Court ruled on Sequoyah’s nearly year-long dispute with the Oklahoma Secondary School Activities Association.
+The state’s high court ruled that the OSSAA acted in an “arbitrary and capricious manner” by determining that Sequoyah players violated Rule 9 of the organization’s policies.

 “Wish they could have done this like a year ago,” Scott told the Tahlequah Daily Press on Tuesday night.

 In November of 2012, the OSSAA ruled that Sequoyah had to forfeit all nine of its victories during the regular season, because of the Indians breaking several rules in the OSSAA’s policy manual.
 The governing body of high school sports in Oklahoma temporarily suspended more than a dozen Sequoyah football players, permanently suspended Scott and eliminated Sequoyah from any participation in postseason play in football.

 It was reversed nearly a year later.
 The only OSSAA ruling that wasn’t overturned was the ban placed on former Sequoyah head coach Brent Scott coaching in Oklahoma.
 At the OSSAA’s monthly board meeting in November of 2012, the OSSAA’s board of directors ruled that Scott must sit out a year before coaching again in the state.

 Chad Smith, former principal chief of the Cherokee Nation and Brayden Scott’s attorney, said the decision on Brent Scott should soon be discarded.

 “Brent Scott coaching wasn’t addressed,” Smith said.
 “But that’s the next step.
 The whole case should be thrown out, including the ruling on Brent.”